 If you’re creating a rule, specify the branch name such as master or staging in the Branch name pattern field.

 Select Require pull request reviews before merging if you want someone to acknowledge approval before a PR is merged.
 (Writers usually choose not to select this option.)

 Select Require status checks to pass before merging and specify Validation (recommended).
 This requires the pull request to pass Jenkins validation before it can be merged to master.

 Select Include Administrators if you want everyone, including admins to wait for validation to succeed.
 (Writers usually choose not to select this option.)

 Select Restrict who can push to matching branches (recommended) and specify the members of your team, if anyone, who can push directory to master.
 When this option is selected, only the specified team members can commit directly to master.
 Everyone else needs to submit a pull request from a branch.

-When you restrict who can push directly to master, writers can get stuck in GitHub Desktop when they accidently attempt to commit the changes to the master branch instead of a different branch.
+When you restrict who can push directly to master, writers can get stuck in GitHub Desktop when they accidently attempt to commit the changes to the main branch instead of a different branch.
 When this happens, have an admin go change settings to allow the changes to go through, and then change the settings back.
 (There’s probably a better way to handle this in GitHub Desktop, but I haven’t figured it out…)